 To make the most of my existing wardrobe, I decided to try the 30-Day Shop Your Closet challenge.
-For the next 30 days, I was going to stop buying clothes and challenge myself to pick out an outfit from my wardrobe.
+For the next 30 days, I was going to stop buying clothes and challenge myself to put together an outfit from my wardrobe.
 If you want to learn how to create outfits from your closet, then consider giving this challenge a try!

 - 8 rules for a successful shopping ban